National Center for Healthcare Leadership|

 - Holding only one offer at any point during the offer process, whether the offer is made by direct communication, email, voicemail, or text

-Fellowship program administrators should adopt good recruiting practices by:
+Fellowship site administrators should adopt good recruiting practices by:

-- Providing applicants with an accurate description of their fellowship program, including both its strengths and limitations
+- Providing applicants with an accurate description of their fellowship, including both its strengths and limitations

 - Providing constructive feedback to graduate program directors regarding the quality of their applicants, when appropriate or requested

-During the fellowship engagement, fellowship program administrators should adopt good development practices by:
+During the fellowship engagement, fellowship site administrators should adopt good development practices by:

 - Providing a high-quality program and experience for the fellows they recruit and work with